Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: System Model, Assumptions, and the Concept of Self-Sustainability

-\begin{assumption} The amount of energy $\{X_i\}$ corresponding to the energy packets $\{E_i\}$ for $i=0, 1, 2, \ldots,$ is (i) a non-negative, continuous random variable; (ii) $\{X_i\}$ are independent and identically distributed; (iii) to avoid energy packets of zero size, we assume $F_X(0) = 0$; and (iv) lastly, the expected energy in a packet is finitie, $\Ebb[X_i] < \infty$. \end{assumption}
+\begin{assumption} The amount of energy $\{X_i\}$ corresponding to the energy packets $\{E_i\}$ for $i=0, 1, 2, \ldots,$ is (i) a non-negative, continuous random variable; (ii) $\{X_i\}$ are independent and identically distributed, with common distribution $F_X$; and (iii) lastly, the expected energy in a packet is finite, $\Ebb[X_i] < \infty$. \end{assumption}

 \begin{assumption} The inter-arrival times $\{A_i\}$ and the energy packet sizes $\{X_i\}$ are independent of each other. \end{assumption}